Skip to main content

 Contemporary design focuses on the interior and how the interior spaces relate to the outdoor spaces.
 The interior design of a contemporary building often features open floor plans, and architects who work in contemporary styles today often utilize natural light sources such as skylights or large windows to create dramatic effects within their designs.
 This technique has become increasingly popular in recent years due to its ability to create spacious environments with unique interiors, its impact on heating and cooling in a home, and its positive effect on a home’s inhabitants.
 Dean Larkin Design is a great proponent of using light in architectural projects.

 Contemporary architecture encompasses multiple styles including Postmodernism and Deconstructivism.
 Postmodernism combines elements of past architectural styles with contemporary designs in a playful way.
 Deconstructivism focuses on an aesthetic that emphasizes the idea of deconstructing buildings into their basic geometric shapes.
-High-tech architecture uses state-of-the-art technology in creating futuristic looking structures with unique features.
+High-tech architecture leans on the latest building technology to create structures that look distinctly of their moment, often leaving structural and mechanical systems visible rather than hidden.
+Dean Larkin Design’s contemporary projects don’t go that far, but they share that same honesty about visible material and structure.

 Postmodernism 1960s – present